Abban-Fahim/notes/src/content/studies/Maths/Signals & Systems/Laplace transform.md

 In physics this transformation is used to turn deferential and integral equations in the *time domain* into simpler equations in the *frequency domain* (or *s-domain*).
+In signals and systems, it does the same for transforming time-domain signals into the complex frequency domain.
 The formal definition is

 $$\mathcal{L}\{f(t)\}=F(s)=\int_{0}^{\infty}{f(t)e^{-st}\;dt}$$